 Friday: Arrive Buenos Aires and overnight.

-Saturday: Fly from Buenos Aires to Rio Grande and transfer to the lodge.
+Saturday: Fly from Buenos Aires to Ushuaia and transfer to the lodge.

 Sunday-Friday: Six full days of guided fishing on the Rio Grande.